stefanneuhaus/dependencycheck-central-mysql-docker/README.md

 ```

-## Database updates
+## Database Updates

 Updates of the Database are triggered every 2 minutes.
-Note that the initial update can take quite some time (~50 min on my machine).
+The initial update can take quite some time (~50 min on my machine).
 In order to get reliable analysis results the initial update must have finished successfully.
 Subsequent updates are incremental ones and should finish within a couple of seconds.

 ## Compatibility